Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 <img src = "assets/3.1.menu.png">

-Within our output, we can see that the `menu_item_health_metrics_obj` must be the Semi-Structured Data we were told about.
+Within our output, we can see that the `menu_item_health_metrics_obj` must be the Semi-Structured Data we were told contained the metrics we need to provide downstream.
 By clicking into one of the cells in this column, we will see Snowsight automatically expand the stats pane to give us a better view of what is inside.

 <img src = "assets/3.1.2.stats.png">

 ### Step 2 - Exploring our Semi-Structured Column
-To dive deeper into how this column in defined in Snowflake, please run the next query where we leverage [SHOW COLUMNS]() to explore the Data Types present in our `menu` table.
+To dive deeper into how this column in defined in Snowflake, please run the next query where we leverage [SHOW COLUMNS](https://docs.snowflake.com/en/sql-reference/sql/show-columns) to explore the Data Types present in our `menu` table.

 ```
 SHOW COLUMNS IN frostbyte_tasty_bytes.raw_pos.menu;